carsoncole/tree-recycle/README.md

 # Tree Recycle

-Web app is advertise and manage a tree recycling fundraiser.
+Web application for advertising and managing a tree recycling fundraiser.

 Tree Recycle is intended to be simple, well-tested, and easy to maintain.

 ## Getting Started

-Clearance is a Ruby on Rails application
+Tree Recycle is a Ruby on Rails application

 ## Configuration